dora-lee/seneca-prg550-2022-spring/lectures/lecture07.md

 - [Kamakshi Bagga](https://docs.google.com/document/d/1jl-R-YK1BnxMLtlHJFu1UDhwCx7puCqnxo_pYHpcq-M/edit)

-## Data Science and ML Process
+## Data Science and ML

-Data science and machine learning is a iterative process.
+Data science is an iterative process involving several stages, each of which can be major sub-projects on its own.
+Machine Learning (ML) is just one tool among many to help shed light into what data can reveal about the problem you're trying to solve.

 It's important to keep in mind that there might not be "a right answer".
 Often data science practitioners are faced with providing a *close-enough* result rather than the best result.
-Similar to the stages in the [data lifecycle above](#Data-Life-Cycle), the overall data science process is made up of a series of steps.
+Similar to the stages in the data process above, the overall data science process is made up of a series of steps.
 One key difference to note is its cyclical nature.
+A new pass through the cycle is taken when exploring a different technique to improve the approach that was taken.

 <p align="center">
 <img src="images/data_science_process.png" alt="Data Science Process" width="500" />